puntonim/ansible-biostar/README.md

 ssh root@127.0.0.1 -p 2223
 ```

-## 6. Container persistence
+## 6. Containers Persistence and Logs
+### 6.1. `postgresql` container

-The PostgreSQL data directory and logs are stored in the EC2 instance at: `/srv/docker-volumes/pgdata`.
+The PostgreSQL data directory is in a shared volume stored in the EC2 host instance in: `/srv/docker-volumes/pgdata`.
+The log file is in: `/srv/docker-volumes/pgdata/logs`.

+### 6.2. `webapp` container
-The codebase is at: `/srv/biostar-codebase`.
+The codebase is in a shared volume stored in the EC2 host instance in: `/srv/biostar-codebase`.
-Logs of the web app are at: `/srv/biostar-codebase/live/logs`.
-Django media files are at: `/srv/biostar-codebase/live/export/media`.
+In particular, Django media files are in: `/srv/biostar-codebase/live/export/media`.
-Django static files are at: `/srv/biostar-codebase/live/export/static`.
+And Django static files are in: `/srv/biostar-codebase/live/export/static`.
+Log files are in: `/srv/biostar-codebase/live/logs/`.

 ## 7. Code Updates and Maintenance
 ### 7.1.
 Basic Code Updates